Småland: Religion

 Compared to much of Sweden, Småland has a higher level of religious intensity and church participation.

 In terms of Lutheran ecclesiastical boundaries, most of the province encompasses the diocese of Växjö.
 Parts of northern Småland are in the diocese of Linköping.

-Småland is also known for its free churches, although the free church congregations are concentrated in Jönköping County.
+Småland is known for its free church congregations in Jönköping County.
 Most of Kalmar County and Kronoberg County have few or no free church congregations.

 Politically Småland is the strongest province for Kristdemokraterna (the Swedish Christian Democratic Party), and both of the last two leaders of the party - Göran Hägglund and Alf Svensson live in Jönköping Municipality in northern Småland.

-Culture
+Notable people

-The Swedish botanist Carl Linnaeus, sw.
-Carl von Linné (1707–1778), often called the father of taxonomy or "The flower-king", was born in Älmhult in Småland.
-He gave the twinflower its Latin name based on his own (Latin: Linnaea borealis), because of his particular fondness of it.
-The flower has become Småland's provincial flower.
+Botanist Carl Linnaeus (1707–1778), often called the father of taxonomy or "the flower-king", was born in Älmhult, Småland.
+The twinflower's genus (Linnaea) was named by Dutch botanist Jan Frederik Gronovius in honor of Linnaeus because of it being his favorite plant.

-Another notable person from Älmhult is Ingvar Kamprad, the founder of the global company IKEA.
-The name "Småland" is used as the name of the children's play areas at some IKEA stores.
+Ingvar Kamprad (1926–2018), founder of furniture retailer IKEA, was also from Älmhult.
+Some IKEA locations offer a children play area named after Småland.

 Education

-Småland is home to the Linnaeus University, located in Växjö and Kalmar, and the Jönköping University.
+Småland is home to Linnaeus University, located in Växjö and Kalmar, and Jönköping University.